Xx-EvilPanda-xX/game_of_life/README.md

 When saving a board out to a file, the name given will have the suffix ".life" appended to it and then be saved to "{WORKING_DIR}/saves/". if "{WORKING_DIR}/saves/" does not exsist, it will be created.

+Prefabs are saved in the same format as any other board save but are just stored in "{WORKING_DIR}/prefabs/".
+Upon start up, all valid prefabs in the prefab directory are loaded and assigned to the 0-9 keys in order according to their last modified times.
+Since prefabs are an optional feature, the prefab directory will not be created automatically.

 Note: performance is heavily affected by waiting for stdout on a single thread, therefore limiting the tick speed to the speed at which things can be printed.
 As such, the tick delay that you provide will actually be slightly less than the actual time it takes for a tick, depending on the size of the board.